 Lives saved with seat belts

-Studies show seat belts, when used, are 45% effective in preventing fatalities among front-seat passenger car occupants (see note below for more detail).
-An estimated 192 lives may be saved this Thanksgiving holiday period because vehicle occupants wear their seat belts.
-An additional 113 lives could be saved if everyone wears seat belts.
+Studies show seat belts, when used, are 45% effective in preventing fatalities among front-seat passenger car occupants (see note below for more details).
+An estimated 201 lives may be saved this Thanksgiving holiday period because vehicle occupants wear their seat belts.
+An additional 118 lives could be saved if everyone wears seat belts.

 - Data Table

-Note: Highest blood-alcohol concentration among drivers or motorcycle riders involved in the crash was 0.08 grams per deciliter (g/dL) or higher.
+Note: The highest blood-alcohol concentration among drivers or motorcycle riders involved in the crash was 0.08 grams per deciliter (g/dL) or higher.
 The holiday periods used to calculate the percentages conform to the NHTSA holiday period definitions that add another quarter day to the periods used for the NSC estimate.

 Although the reduction in the risk of fatal injury from wearing seat belts is higher for light-truck occupants at 50%, the lower figure for passenger car occupants is used in the calculations here as the more conservative measure.
 The most recent data from FARS indicate that seat belt use by fatally injured passenger car and light truck occupants was 48.4%.